isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

     GROUP BY
       1 )

-So we have 974 samples that have gene expression and appear in the somatic mutation table.
+Now we have 526 samples that have gene expression and appear in the somatic mutation table.
 We are interested in partitioning this group into two parts: one with a mutation of interest, and one without.
-For this exercise, let us look at PARP1 which encodes an enzyme involved in DNA damage repair and also the target of some theraputics.
 So let's gather barcodes for tumors with non-silent mutations in PARP1.

 .. code-block:: sql